autooz/MySqlResult2VarVal/README.md

 How to start

-Add changes for your own values:
+Add changes for your own values in lib.h file:

 #define DB_HOST "localhost" / * Define host default is "localhost" * /